tfrank64/bms-samples-swift-hellopush/README.md

 ### Configuring the front end in the helloPush sample
 1. In a terminal, navigate to the **bms-samples-ios-hellopush** directory where the project was cloned
-2. Navigate to the helloPush_objective_c
+2. Navigate to the helloPush_objective_c folder
 3. If the Cocoapod client is not installed, install it using the following command: `sudo gem install cocoapods`
 4. If the Cocoapod repository is not configured, configure it using the following command: `pod setup`
-5. Run the `pod install` command to download and install dependencies.
+5. Run the `pod install` command to download and install the required dependencies.
 6. Open the Xcode workspace: `open helloPush.xcworkspace`.
 From now on, open the xcworkspace file since it contains all the dependencies and configuration.
 7. Open the **AppDelegate.m** and add the corresponding **ApplicationRoute** and **ApplicationID** in the application **didFinishLaunchingWithOptions** method: